Lilykos/SimpleQueries/README.md

 * The library does not make any kind of error checking, be it null, or putting the different parts of the query in the right order to be correct.
 It simply uses the chained methods, in the order that they are called, to create the query String.
 So the order has to be the right one.

-* Currently it supports only MySQL.
-It can be extended to provide assistance for other dialects like PostgreSQL etc, but right now I want to focus on implementing more capabilities here.
+* Currently it supports only the MySQL dialect.
+There are no plans for the time being to add additional languages.

 ### SELECT